Frequently Asked Questions: Chesapeake Bay Water Quality Standards

 Dissolved Oxygen

 Fish and other aquatic life require levels of dissolved oxygen to survive.
 Seasonal algae blooms deplete dissolved oxygen, and may render deep waters of the Bay uninhabitable to certain species.
-It affects species such as the endangered Atlantic Sturgeon during certain times of the year.
-Required Bay dissolved oxygen levels should be set by the communities inhabiting the Bay at different times of the year.
-Natural conditions will dictate how to apply seasonal dissolved oxygen criteria by designated use.
+It affects species such as the endangered Atlantic Sturgeon and striped bass during certain times of the year.
+Dissolved oxygen criteria levels were determined by the communities inhabiting the different depths and salinities of the Bay at different times of the year.

 |